 Dr Anthony Howarth

-My current research is concerned with the social and political life of recently introduced policy and legislation that affects Travellers and Gypsies.
-Its main focus is on how these policies move between the offices of state-administrations and third sector organisations, into assembly committees and court rooms, and onto Traveller and Gypsy encampments.
-The aim, therefore, is to examine the inner workings of these organisations, in order to shed light on why Traveller/Gypsy policy and legislation is usually incompatible with the lives of those it affects.
+Anthony also has a long-term interest in ‘nomads’ and the broader socio-political conditions in which they live.
+Previously, he was an ESRC Postdoctoral Fellow at the School of Anthropology and Museum Ethnography.
+For this research, he was concerned with the social and political life of recently introduced policy and legislation affecting Travellers and Gypsies.
+Its focus was on how these policies move between the offices of state-administrations and third sector organisations, into assembly committees and courtrooms, and onto Traveller and Gypsy encampments.
+The aim, therefore, was to examine the inner workings of these organisations, in order to shed light on why Traveller/Gypsy policy and legislation is often incompatible with the lives of those it affects.

 Anthony holds a PhD in Social Anthropology from the University of Cambridge, an MA in Social Anthropology from the University of Bristol, and a BSc in Social Sciences from the University of Bath.
 His doctoral thesis examined the social, material and familial dynamics of place-making in the context of Irish Travellers.
 He has also conducted fieldwork with the Humli-Khyampa, a group of ‘nomadic’ pastoralist/traders of Tibetan derivation in Far-West Nepal, and maintains a strong interest in Asian mobile groups.